 |Conservation and Reserves||50||300||1.5|

 Earthworks are not permitted within 20m of any water body – rivers, lakes, wetlands etc.

-There are some exclusions, where certain activities do not fall within the definition of earthworks (refer to Chapter 31: Definitions of the District Plan).
-These include but are not limited to:
+There are some exclusions, where certain activities do not fall within the definition of earthworks.
+Please contact the WDC Planning department for further information.
+(06) 838 7309 or email@example.com

 This will depend on the extent of clearing and the type of vegetation to be cleared.

-It is advisable to discuss your proposal with the District planner as well as contacting the Department of Conservation and the Hawkes Bay Regional Council as we will generally seek their comment on such activities.
+It is advised to discuss your proposal with the District planner along with contacting the Department of Conservation and the Hawkes Bay Regional Council as we will generally seek their comment on such activities.

 A resource (land use) consent is written approval from the Council to use your land in a way that does not comply with all the relevant rules of the District Plan.

 A resource consent for subdivision is written approval from the Council to subdivide your land.
 All subdivision requires consent (other than subdivision for boundary adjustments in most areas).

 Land use and subdivision consents may be subject to conditions of consent.